jonasoesch/p9/paper.md

 A few remarks on how we have handled the interpolation described above.
 While previous work has usually interpolated between visualization parameters [@Heer-10:declarativelanguage, @Satyanarayan-14:authoringnarrative], our system interpolates between SVG-shapes.
 Thanks to this, our system can generate animated transitions between two completely different visualizations.
 The only condition is that a character needs to be represented by a single, closed SVG shape, a moderate constraint in our eyes.
 Other systems only permit transitions "within" the same chart.

 One problem when interpolating directly between SVG-shapes is that they need to have a one-to-one correspondence between their anchor points.
 If this is not the case, there needs to be some method to add points to the simpler shape.
-For this, we have used an algorithm that duplicates points of the simpler shape that are closest to the matching points in shape B. [@Beshai-16:improvingd3] This has produced visually good results in all our cases.
+For this, we have used an algorithm that duplicates points of the simpler shape that are closest to the matching points in shape B [@Beshai-16:improvingd3].
+This has produced visually good results in all our cases.
 But it had the downside of making the calculation of interpolated states slower.